l3wk/beautiful-jekyll/_posts/2017-04-17-introduction.md

 image: /img/hello_world.jpeg
 ---

-Hello!
 Join me as I embark upon a new adventure in the world of open source software for the vfx and animation industry.